zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/create-custom-source.md

 ---
-title: Custom Content Source
+title: Custom Multi-Instance Source
-description: Create a custom Content Source
+description: Learn now to create a custom Multi-Instance Source
 ---

-Let's learn how to create a custom Content Source based on the Essentials [Source Manager](../manager) workflow.
+Learn how to create a custom source based on the [Multi-Instance Source](./multi-instance-source) workflow. {% .lead %}

 ---